 Coaxial cable networks have been widely deployed to distribute television services using broadcasting technology.
-This infrastructure has been enhanced and developed into a Hybrid Fibre Coax (HFC) architecture with the introduction of a return channel.
-The industry is now deploying digital television services, high-speed data services, Internet Protocol (IP) voice and other time-critical multimedia services across these broadband cable television networks.
+This infrastructure has been enhanced and developed into a Hybrid Fibre Coax (HFC) architecture along with the introduction of a return channel.
+The industry is now deploying digital television services, high-speed data services, Internet Protocol (IP) voice and other time-critical multimedia services across these broadband cable telecommunication network technologies.

 These services are delivered using the DOCSIS and IPCablecom protocols.
 DOCSIS® is a data communication protocol for the transparent transmission of IP traffic across the HFC infrastructure.
 IPCablecom has been developed to deliver telephony and other Quality of Service (QoS) enhanced, secure, IP multimedia, time critical communications services, using packetized data transmission technology on a HFC data network utilizing the DOCSIS protocol.

-ETSI’s Technical Committee CABLE is responsible for the creation, development and maintenance of standards related to integrated broadband cable and television network technologies.
+ETSI’s Technical Committee CABLE is responsible for the creation, development and maintenance of standards related to integrated broadband cable telecommunication network technologies including:

 Our Role & Activities